ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-04-26-you-dont-need-to-be-a-senior-to-contribute-to-open-source-projects.md

 [Some months ago][career_transition_post], I said about my transition to focus on Swift to be an iOS Engineer, and one of my plans is starting to contribute to iOS open-source projects.
 But, how can I contribute if I am learning?
 Well, I am learning, but I have some experience and I know how to start.
 So, the main challenge was discovered some cool project to contribute.

 ## Finding a project to contribute to
-When it comes to finding the right open-source project to contribute to, it's normal to feel a bit overwhelmed at first.
+When it comes to finding the right open-source project to contribute to, it's normal to feel a bit lost at first.
 However, with a bit of guidance, the process becomes much simpler.

 There is a website called [Up For Grabs][up_for_grabs].
 It contains a list of projects which have curated tasks specifically for new contributors.
 It can be a good way to start to looking for a project, but I didn't find any interesting project for me.
 So, I decided to looking for project at GitHub.

-I tried exploring GitHub and filtering projects based on your preferred programming language, such as Swift for iOS development.
+Try exploring GitHub and filtering projects based on your preferred programming language, such as Swift for iOS development.
 I made a search query for "iOS" and then filter by "Swift" language on GitHub interface to looking for projects that catch my interest and have a welcoming community.

 Many projects label beginner-friendly issues as "Good First Issue" or something similar.
 These issues are perfect for newcomers because they're often well-documented and don't require deep knowledge of the codebase.